willothy/Letter/readme.md

 Run the compiler using `npm run compile <filename>`.
 This will run letter and clang, prividing an executable.<br>
 To build an object file, run `npm run object <filename>`.
-The below flags don't work with this command - only with `letter-rdp -f <filename> <flags>` which will generate llvm IR.
+The below flags don't work with this command - only with `npx ts-node ./letter.ts -f <filename> <flags>` which will generate llvm IR.
 You then need to compile this IR using clang.
 <br>